Articles and Bylaws of SIPTA

 - Shortly after the SIPTA School, the Chairman of the Organising Committee will present a report about its finances to the SIPTA Treasurer.

-- The Members will receive a SIPTA Newsletter or a similar document for announcements of news about the Society.
-This newsletter will also be sent to non-members who have expressed an interest in receiving such newsletters.
+- The Members will receive communications for announcements of news about the Society.
+These communications will also be sent to non-members who have expressed an interest in receiving such news.

 Article XI - Liquidation